 Some landmarks you’ll drift past include Kings Bridge, Alchemist Tower, Old Weavers House, The Abbots Mill, The Marlowe Theatre, Franciscan Island and more.

-If you’re into dreamy, fairy-tale like settings, this one is for you.
+If you’re into dreamy, fairy-tale like settings, and you want to explore more of England’s rivers, this one is for you.

 16. Smell the flowers at Great Comp Garden

 Although the 17th-century manor is pretty, it is one of the many in England’s countryside; the accompanying garden though, it an absolute riot of color.

 Created by the Cameron family in 1957, Great Comp Garden went from eccentric hideaway to award-winning nursery.
 Tufts of dahlias, magnolias and azaleas front the green lawns and intimate paths, the latter wounding between an Italian Garden, some ruins and the charming Old Dairy Tearooms.